Manquia/Distillery/Memory.md

+# Incomplete

 #4/5
-@Runtime code modification - Ask Michael Dorgon for example languages where this is used.
+@Runtime code modification - Ask Michael for example languages where this is used.
 @Runtime Inheritance (class/Object bundle, Java Script)
-@General Solution for Language binding - Ask Michael Dorgon
+@General Solution for Language binding - Ask Michael